Timur Kapadze: International

 From 2002 to 2015, Timur Kapadze played for the Uzbekistan national team and had participated in four AFC Asian Cup, which is so far, the only Georgian-born player to have competed in international tournaments.
 His debut match for the national team played on 14 May 2002, in a friendly match against Slovakia.
 His first goal for the national team of Uzbekistan was scored on 17 November 2003, in the match against Tajikistan.
 In a short time, Timur Kapadze became one of the leaders of the national team.

 He took part with the national team in four final tournaments of the AFC Asian Cup.
 In 2004, the tournament played four matches (Uzbekistan team reached the quarter-finals), in 2007 — played four matches and scored two goals (Uzbekistan team also reached the quarter-finals), in the Asian Cup in 2011 played six matches and became a semi-finalist of the tournament.
 In the Asian Cup 2015 played two matches, and the national team of Uzbekistan stopped at the quarter-finals.

 Long was the best guard his team from 119 matches, before he was ahead of the Server Jeparov.
 In addition, Timur Kapadze was one of the vice-captains of the national team of Uzbekistan, and even in some matches went out on the field with a captain's armband.

 Managerial career

 In January 2025, Kapadze was named as head coach of the Uzbekistan national team, following the departure of Srečko Katanec.
 Five months later, on 5 June 2025, he guided Uzbekistan to a historic first ever qualification to the 2026 FIFA World Cup.
 On 6 October 2025, it was announced that Kapadze would serve as an assistant heading into the World Cup, under manager Fabio Cannavaro.
-However on 10 November 2025, Kapadze announced on his social media that he has resigned from the national team.
+However, on 10 November 2025, Kapadze announced on his social media his resignation from the national team.

+On 1 December 2025, Kapadze was appointed as the new manager of Navbahor Namangan.